tine-groupware/tine-dev/README.md

 ## Quickstart

-prerequisites: git, docker, php, composer, npm and your user is in the docker group.
+Prerequisites: git, docker, php, composer, npm and your user is in the docker group.
 If not see "Install and Setup Docker"

 1. clone this git and open it `git clone https://github.com/tine-groupware/tine-dev.git tine-dev` and `cd tine-dev`
 2. install symfony/console dependencies `composer install`